concordion/concordion-website/authoring.md

 For further details, read the Markdown [basics](https://daringfireball.net/projects/markdown/basics) and [syntax](https://daringfireball.net/projects/markdown/syntax).

 In addition to standard Markdown, Concordion supports:
 * MultiMarkdown format [tables](http://fletcher.github.io/MultiMarkdown-4/tables.html).
-If using Github, you might want to limit yourself to github flavored markdown tables.
+If using Github, you might want to limit yourself to Github Flavored Markdown [tables](https://help.github.com/articles/github-flavored-markdown/#tables).

 * strikethrough format using `~~tildes around the words~~`.

 For syntax that is not covered by Markdown, you can use inline HTML.